Frequently Asked Questions

-Please view our Weather page.
-The Mount Washington Observatory is the authority on weather on the mountain and has a great website filled with an abundance of weather information about Mount Washington and the area.
-Please consider joining the non-profit Observatory as a member – lots of benefits and you’ll be supporting a great, historic Mt.
+The Mount Washington Observatory is the authority on weather on the mountain.
+You can also visit our Road Status and Weather page.
+Consider joining the non-profit Observatory as a member – lots of benefits and you’ll support a great, historic Mt.
 Washington institution!

 Safety considerations dictate that certain vehicles with full passenger loads or heavily loaded with luggage cannot be permitted on the Auto Road.
-Also the maximum wheelbase on any vehicle is 161 inches (This excludes many club cab pickups and limousines) and the maximum width on any vehicle is 85 inches including mirrors (mirrors may be folded in to achieve this width).
-Click here for vehicle limits.
+Click here for vehicle and weight limits.

 DO YOU TAKE RESERVATIONS FOR GUIDED TOURS?